Charles Millard Pratt: Career

 In 1875, Pratt began his business career at one of the family businesses, Charles Pratt & Co, a financial firm started by his father.
 He later became its president.
 Pratt joined Standard Oil in 1879.
 He was a director and secretary at Standard Oil from 1899 to 1911, and treasurer from 1908 to 1911.
 For years he was also president of the Pratt Institute in Brooklyn, contributing greatly to its endowment.

 For a time, he was a vice president of the Long Island Rail Road.
 He also held directorships in other companies, including the Brooklyn City Railroad and American Express.
 In March 1900, Pratt was re-elected a director of the United States Mortgage and Trust Company, to serve three years.
-Prior to 1923, he was a trustee of the Atlantic Mutual Insurance Company, president and director of The Thrift, and director of the Union Mortgage Company, Chelseai Fibre Mills, Hoagland Laboratories, Pratt & Lambert, Self-Winding Clock Company, and others.
+Prior to 1923, he was a trustee of the Atlantic Mutual Insurance Company, president and director of The Thrift, and director of the Union Mortgage Company, Chelsea Fibre Mills, Hoagland Laboratories, Pratt & Lambert, Self-Winding Clock Company, and others.

 In May 1923, Justice Stephen Calaghan of the Kings County Supreme Court confirmed “findings of a special sheriff's jury” that Pratt was unable to conduct his business.
 The New York Times reported that this was due to his "age," likely a euphemism for dementia or another variant of cognitive impairment.
 His wife and two living sons were named a committee of the person to represent him.
 According to the report, the condition manifested in December 1922.